-The Council will seek to conserve the nature conservation and geodiversity interest of County Wildlife Sites, Local Wildlife Sites and RIGS identified on the Proposals Map, and Suffolk Biodiversity Action Plan species and habitats, by controlling the type and intensity of development.
+The Council will seek to conserve the nature conservation and geodiversity interest of County Wildlife Sites, Local Wildlife Sites and RIGS identified on the INSERTED: policies DELETED: Proposals Map, INSERTED: veteran trees, and Suffolk Biodiversity Action Plan species and habitats, by controlling the type and intensity of development.
 The Council will not grant planning permission for development which would be likely to cause net loss after mitigation and compensation of the relevant biodiversity or geodiversity interest, or protected BAP species, in terms of population size or loss of extent of BAP habitat or feature for which the site was designated.

-- 9.155 The Council recognises the importance of biodiversity and geodiversity (the range of plants, animals and geological features) in the Borough, for its intrinsic value and its contribution to local distinctiveness and quality of life.
+- 9.165 The Council recognises the importance of biodiversity and geodiversity (the range of plants, animals and geological features) in the Borough, for its intrinsic value and its contribution to local distinctiveness and quality of life.
 Ipswich has 19 County Wildlife Sites.
-They were surveyed in 2001 and their value assessed.
-Any change to the sites is checked regularly and reported through the Annual Monitoring Report.
-The County Wildlife Sites are identified on the Proposals Map. - 9.156 Locally designated sites make an important contribution to ecological networks and provide stepping stones between other sites and corridors, including those with national or international conservation designations. - 9.157 RIGS are Regionally Important Geological and Geomorphological Sites.
+They were surveyed in INSERTED: 2012 and 2013 DELETED: 2001 and their value assessed.
+Any change to the sites is checked regularly and reported through the annual INSERTED: Authority Monitoring Report.
+The County Wildlife Sites are identified on the INSERTED: policies map DELETED: Proposals Map. - 9.166 Locally designated sites make an important contribution to ecological networks and provide stepping stones between other sites and corridors, including those with national or international conservation designations. - 9.167 RIGS are Regionally Important Geological and Geomorphological Sites.
 They are designated on the basis of locally developed criteria.
 They are the most important sites for geology or geomorphology outside statutorily protected sites such as SSSIs.
-Ipswich has no RIGS currently, but there is a process underway by the Geo Suffolk Group to register part of Holywells Park as a site. - 9.158 In assessing the potential impact of development proposals, direct and indirect impacts will be taken into account.
+Ipswich has no RIGS currently, but there is a process underway by the Geo Suffolk Group to register part of Holywells Park as a site. - 9.168 In assessing the potential impact of development proposals, direct and indirect impacts will be taken into account.